kyopark2014/stable-diffusion-api-server/keywords.md

 phase shift into an era of human+AI art collab

-## in the Style of Tomer Hanuka and Atey Ghailan, vibrant colors, trending on artstation

 Old wise Monk guiding a Lost Soul through Limbo, in the Style of Tomer Hanuka and Atey Ghailan, vibrant colors, trending on artstation

 ![image](https://user-images.githubusercontent.com/52392004/218259448-547f648d-2594-4e07-b2df-456ca54849c8.png)